Academic Policies and Exceptions Requiring Special Advising and/or Permission

 Oberlin students are required to take a full schedule of courses each semester.
 An Arts & Sciences student wishing to take more than 4.5 courses/18 credits must obtain approval from the Dean of Studies.
 To start this process complete the Petition to Register for > 4.5 course/18 credits and schedule an appointment with a dean of studies if directed to do so on the form.
 (Conservatory or Double Degree Students who wish to register for more than 24 credits must submit their request to the Associate Dean of the Conservatory.)

 Oberlin students are required to take a full schedule of courses each semester.
 Under limited circumstances, a student may request part-time status for a semester—i.e., fewer than 3 and one-half courses (14 credits) in the Arts and Sciences, or fewer than 16 credits in the Conservatory and double-degree program.
-Normally, requests to register part-time or for more than four and one-half courses are considered only from students entering their final semester.
+Normally, requests to register part-time are considered only from students entering their final semester.

 More information is available here.